 To start, let’s take it slow and just give you a photo comparison:

 And this is a motor.

 The pump is an assembly made of two separate parts, the wet end and the electric motor.
 The wet end’s outer component is the housing which is essentially the hull of the pump; it holds all the inner components and the motor bolts to it.
-The guts of the pump are made up of gaskets, impellers, diffusers, and strainer basket.
-All these parts make up the wet end but without something to drive these parts they are merely pieces of well formed plastic.
+The guts of the pump are made up of gaskets, impellers, diffusers, and strainer baskets.
+All these parts make up the wet end but without something to drive these parts, they are merely pieces of well-formed plastic.
 The part that makes it come to life is the motor.

 Motors come in three varieties: single, dual, and variable speeds; the latter allows for the most flexibility in terms of pump scheduling and additional water features.
 The variable speed also provides the most long term savings as it burns less electricity on lower RPM settings and motors can last 3 to 5 times longer than the average life of a single or dual speed motor.
 Single and dual speed motors are the standard in the industry for now but variable is gaining in popularity.
 Variable speed motors and newer dual speed motors are made with an attached timer which allows the user to directly program scheduled times into the motor.

-Thank you for reading this blog and if you have any questions about your pool pump or motor, please do not hesitate to call us at 877-372-6038.
+Thank you for reading this blog and if you have any questions about your pool pump or motor, please do not hesitate to leave a comment below.